Ignatius A. Onimawo: Early life and education

 Onimawo was born in Afowa, Etsako West, Edo State He went to St. James Grammar School, Afuze from 1972 to 1976, and received his first school leaving certificate in 1976.
 He was admitted into the University of Ibadan in 1977, in the department of agricultural biochemistry and nutrition; graduating with a bachelor of science degree (second class upper division) in 1982.
 He proceeded for his postgraduate studies in human nutrition (nutritional biochemistry) in the same university, and earned M.Sc. and Ph.D degrees in 1985 and 1995 respectively.
 In 2012, he obtained a certificate in professional development in nutrition.

 Career

 Onimawo started his career in 1983 as a lecturer III in the science technology department of the Federal Polytechnic, Idah in Kogi State.
 In 1999, he became a chief lecturer in the same school leaving in 1999 to join Ambrose Alli University, Ekpoma as a senior lecturer.
 In 2001, he took up an appointment with Michael Okpara University of Agriculture, Umudike and rose to the rank of a professor in that same university in 2005.
 He returned to Ambrose Alli University, Ekpoma in 2005 as a professor.
+In 2024 he was appointed as the Pro Chancellor and Chairman Governing Council of Federal University of Technology Babura, Jigawa State.